-Vasectomy Clinics Serving Sydney Men – Four Locations
+Vasectomy Clinics Serving Sydney Men – Three Locations

 Welcome to the Gentle Procedures Clinic.
 We are dedicated to upholding the highest international standards of male surgical care while treating our patients with compassion, dignity, and respect.

 We offer the renowned no-scalpel, single puncture, minimally invasive vasectomy procedure for Sydney men.

 All vasectomies at our clinic are performed by our experienced doctor, Dr. Naresh Parajuli, MBBS MIPH MM FRACGP.

 We are proud to offer you a world-class vasectomy procedure with limited wait times for an appointment.
 The simple, quick and virtually painless procedure is done in comfortable procedure rooms at our modern Sydney vasectomy clinics.